-It is part of the William Monk #xx.5, Father Dowling #xx.5, Sister Frevisse #xx.5, series and is a This historical mystery, mystery, paranormal fantasy is a paperback edition that was published by Berkley Trade on November 5, 2002 and has 320 pages.
+It is part of the William Monk #xx.5, Father Dowling #xx.5, Sister Frevisse #xx.5, series and is a historical mystery, mystery, paranormal fantasy that was published by Berkley Trade on November 5, 2002 and has 320 pages.

 Explore it on Goodreads or Amazon.

 A peek inside an assortment of religions through eighteen religious mysteries from historical to contemporary, Native American to the big three of the religious world.
 All well-written stories.

 In 2001, Unholy Orders was nominated for the Anthony Award for Best Anthology.